-It is the factor by which the learning rate is decreased when the quantity stops improving.
+- Factor - a factor by which the learning rate will be reduced when the quantity stops improving.
 The formula is the following: new_learning_rate = learning_rate * factor.

 The factor value should be greater than 0 and less than 1.
 If the value is greater than 1, then the learning rate will explode.
-If the factor is 1, then it would never decay the learning rate.
+If the factor is 1, the learning rate would never decay.

-It is number of epochs with no improvement after which the learning rate is reduced.
-If the patience is 10, then it ignores the first 10 epochs with no improvement in the quantity and reduces the learning rate in the 11th epoch.
+- Patience - the number of epochs with no improvement, after which the learning rate is reduced.
+If the patience is 10, the algorithm ignores the first 10 epochs with no improvement in the quantity and reduces the learning rate in the 11th epoch.

-It is the minimum value by which the quantity should change in order to count as an "improvement".
-For example, if threshold is 0.001 and the monitored quantity changes from 0.003 to 0.0025, then this is not counted as improvement.
+- Threshold - the minimum value by which the quantity should change to count as an improvement.
+For example, if the threshold is 0.01 and the monitored quantity changes from 0.03 to 0.025, this is not counted as an improvement.

-It is the number of epochs that the tool would wait after the learning rate reduction before resuming normal operations (monitoring for improvements, calculating patience, and so on.)
+- Cooldown - the number of epochs the algorithm would wait after the learning rate reduction before resuming normal operations (monitoring for improvements, calculating patience, and so on.)

-It is the minimum learning rate for all the parameters.
-The learning rate would be this constant minimum once it reaches it.
+- Min LR - the minimum learning rate for all the parameters.
+The learning rate would stay at this constant minimum once it reaches it.

-It is the minimum amount of decay set for the learning rate. difference between the previous learning rate and the current learning rate is less than Eps, then this decay is ignored and the previous learning rate is used.
+- Eps - the minimum amount of decay applied to the learning rate.
+If the difference between the previous and current learning rates is less than Eps, then the update is ignored, and the previous learning rate is used.